Contents

 new meeting request can be defined.

-- Meeting attendees can be added on the Attendees tab of
+- Meeting attendees can be added on the Meeting tab of

 the Event Editor.